mustafaseisa/sharpemax/README.md

 ### Sortino Ratio Maximization

-Additionally included is a script `maxSortinoConstrainedLoop.R` which attempts to maximize the (Sortino)[] ratio instead of the Sharpe ratio, using the (Estrada’s method)[http://webprofesores.iese.edu/jestrada/PDF/Research/Refereed/MSO.pdf] for estimating the semi-covariance matrix.
+Additionally included is a script `maxSortinoConstrainedLoop.R` which attempts to maximize the [Sortino](http://www.investopedia.com/terms/s/sortinoratio.asp) ratio instead of the Sharpe ratio, using [Estrada’s method](http://webprofesores.iese.edu/jestrada/PDF/Research/Refereed/MSO.pdf) for estimating the semi-covariance matrix.
 If the semi-covariance matrix is indefinite, it is projected onto the semidefinite cone so that the underlying optimization problem remains convex.

 The `maxSortinoConstrainedLoop.R` script functions just like `maxSharpeConstrainedLoop.R`